SinghShreya05/GSoC-2021/README.md

 After getting validated by NOMOS, Ngram regex expansion performed better than Markov expansion.

 ### 5. VALIDATION OF FILES GENERATED
-We use Nomos to identify the licences, either with license headers with which its regex matches or labels such as Unclassified licenses, No License found, Public-domain, Restricted, and so on.
-This is a base line validation for the resulting text files.
+We use Nomos to identify the licenses, either with license headers with which its regex matches or labels such as Unclassified licenses, No License found, Public-domain, Restricted, and so on.
+This is a baseline validation for the resulting text files.
 Terminal command to run this will be  :
 ```
  sudo nomos -J -d <folder_with_files>
 ```